Aquatic locomotion: Fin and flipper locomotion

-Aquatic reptiles such as sea turtles (see also turtles) and extinct species like Pliosauroids predominantly use their pectoral flippers to propel themselves through the water and their pelvic flippers for maneuvering.
-During swimming they move their pectoral flippers in a dorso-ventral motion, causing forward motion.
-During swimming, they rotate their front flippers to decrease drag through the water column and increase efficiency.
-Newly hatched sea turtles exhibit several behavioral skills that help orientate themselves towards the ocean as well as identifying the transition from sand to water.
-If rotated in the pitch, yaw or roll direction, the hatchlings are capable of counteracting the forces acting upon them by correcting with either their pectoral or pelvic flippers and redirecting themselves towards the open ocean.
+Among aquatic reptiles, sea turtles predominantly use their pectoral flippers to propel themselves through the water and their pelvic flippers for maneuvering.
+During swimming they move their pectoral flippers in a Anatomical terms of location#Dorsal and ventral dorso-ventral motion, causing forward motion.
+They rotate their front flippers to decrease drag through the water column and increase efficiency.

 Among mammals otariids (fur seals) swim primarily with their front flippers, using the rear flippers for steering, and phocids (true seals) move the rear flippers laterally, pushing the animal through the water.